sr-murthy/continuedfractions/docs/sources/getting-started.rst

 This is a library of functions and classes relating to ordered sequences and structures of integers and rational numbers, such as (currently) coprime integers, Farey sequences and (in the future) the Stern-Brocot tree:

-- :py:func:`~continuedfractions.sequences.coprime_integers` - returns a sequence of integers `coprime <https://en.wikipedia.org/wiki/Coprime_integers>`_ (or relatively prime) to a given positive integer.
+- :py:func:`~continuedfractions.sequences.coprime_integers_generator` - generates a sequence of integers `coprime <https://en.wikipedia.org/wiki/Coprime_integers>`_ (or relatively prime) to a given positive integer.
+- :py:func:`~continuedfractions.sequences.coprime_integers` - wrapper of :py:func:`~continuedfractions.sequences.coprime_integers_generator` which returns tuples.
 - :py:class:`~continuedfractions.sequences.KSRMTree` - implements an implicit/generative class for the Kanga-Saunders-Randall-Mitchell (KSRM) ternary trees for representing and generating pairs of (positive) coprime integers.
-- :py:func:`~continuedfractions.sequences.coprime_pairs` - returns a sequence of all pairs of (positive) coprime integers less than or equal to a given positive integer.
+- :py:func:`~continuedfractions.sequences.coprime_pairs_generator` - generates a sequence of all pairs of (positive) coprime integers less than or equal to a given positive integer.
 Uses the KSRM tree :py:meth:`~continuedfractions.sequences.KSRMTree.search` method to perform the search.
+- :py:func:`~continuedfractions.sequences.coprime_pairs` - wrapper of :py:func:`~continuedfractions.sequences.coprime_pairs_generator` which returns tuples.
-- :py:func:`~continuedfractions.sequences.farey_sequence` - returns a sequence of rational numbers called a `Farey sequence <https://en.wikipedia.org/wiki/Farey_sequence>`_ for a given positive integer.
+- :py:func:`~continuedfractions.sequences.farey_sequence_generator` - generates a sequence of rational numbers called a `Farey sequence <https://en.wikipedia.org/wiki/Farey_sequence>`_ for a given positive integer.
 Uses the :py:func:`~continuedfractions.sequences.coprime_integers` and :py:func:`~continuedfractions.sequences.coprime_pairs` functions.
+- :py:func:`~continuedfractions.sequences.farey_sequence` - wrapper of :py:func:`~continuedfractions.sequences.farey_sequence_generator` which returns tuples